 How good does it look?

 The Kona is one of the more striking compact SUVs to hit the UK in recent times.
-The Kona continues the current trend for dual lighting, with the LED daytime running lights sitting on top of the headlights.
+It continues the current trend for dual lighting, with the LED daytime running lights sitting on top of the headlights.
 A roof-mounted rear spoiler, complete with third brake light, a pair of integrated roof rails, and extensive use of black lower body cladding all emphasise the robust, off-road look.
-The Kona is available with a choice of ten metallic paint colours, three different contrasting roof themes and a selection of alloy wheels ranging from 16- to 18-inches.
+The electric model stands out with a different grille to the rest of the range, under which you'll find the charging port.

 What's the interior like?